merth4n/fusion2urdf/README.md

 # fusion2urdf

-## Hint
+# Hint
-if you add imu link, imu plugins automatically added.
+### If you add imu link, imu plugins automatically added.
 360 lidar and camera plugin works too.

-If you name your position motor by pos_motor, controller added automatically.
+### If you name your position motor by pos_motor, controller added automatically.

-If you name your velocity motor by vel_motor, controller added automatically.
+### If you name your velocity motor by vel_motor, controller added automatically.

 ## Installation